Seagate/corio/docs/YAML_documents/yaml_structure.md

 * start
 * end

-Sessions_per_node and sessions is a multiplying factor which is used to calculate number of sessions to be created within a test.
-Default value is 1. number of nodes param will be used to multiply with sessions per node and that total value will be used to create sessions and in case of sessions, sessions specified in YAML file will be used to create sessions
+sessions_per_node multiplied with number_of_nodes (command line argument '-nn') will be treated as total number of sessions for a test workload.
+Default value of number_of_nodes is 1.

+sessions specified in YAML file will be directly used to create total sessions.

 range_read key is used to perform range read operations in a workload.